The sequencing microscope - a path to look at the molecules of biology

 The goal of biological research is to understand how life works.
 Although progress is fast, there seems to be an infinity of things we do not understand.
 When it comes to understanding tissue from the bottom up, our knowledge leaves much to be desired.
 Feynman claimed that “It is very easy to answer many of these fundamental biological questions; you just look at the thing!”
 Well, the problem is that looking at the thing is the problem.

 Microscopy might never give us the possibility to directly see DNA or RNA sequences.
 For this, the community has evolved extraordinarily powerful sequencers.
-Today, one man can routinely read millions of sequences on a weekly basis.
+Today, one person can routinely read millions of sequences on a weekly basis.
 Likely soon, we will read billions of sequences daily in small labs.
 However, this, in itself, will not allow us to just look at the thing.

 We argue in this proposal that by using the sequencer itself as a microscope, we will get much closer to actually seeing what is going on in biological systems.
 Researchers have started in this direction by coupling microscopy and sequencing data from the same sample, but that is a temporary solution.

-Proposed Technology
+Technology Overview

 Here, we propose a technology for inferring images using sequencing data alone, bypassing the need for advanced microscopy and leveraging the potential of the exponential growth of sequencing technology.

-1. We use DNA seeds and perform a reaction in-situ that allows these seeds to copy themselves locally.
+1. We use DNA seeds and perform a reaction in situ that allows these seeds to copy themselves locally.

 2. This is analogous to phylogenetic reconstruction, but instead of inferring ancestry, we infer relations of amplicons to spatial locations in tissue.

-When successful, this approach will then enable us, and others, to learn the inner secrets of biological systems at a significantly faster rate.
+When successful, this approach will enable us, and others, to learn the inner secrets of biological systems at a significantly faster rate.

 Financiële details & Tijdlijn